joshadnu2019/joshadnu2019.github.io/README.md

 If you want to get in touch with me, feel free to contact me thru these social media platforms:
+(I would appreciate your comments and concerns as I am a pet lover 😄)

 https://facebook.com/joshchristan.delcastillo